Caterina Verde: Work

-Verde was an early proponent of using computers for art-making purposes; she began making large format, free-standing sculptural works from images which had been manipulated in the computer.
+Verde was an early proponent of using computers for art-making purposes; she began making large format, free-standing sculptural works from images that were manipulated in the computer.
 She used the same technique to produce light works, which were featured as part of the "Leonardo Gallery" in Leonardo Volume 28, 1995.
 They were also part of a traveling exhibition organized by Michael Dashkin.

 Verde's work is centered around perceptual, psychological, and linguistic twists.
 Her photographs and video works incorporate text, and are often presented in installation form.
 As Matthew Rose (a freelance journalist and artist who has written for The New York Times and The Wall Street Journal) commented in 2004:

 When viewing Verde's work -- a range of video, painting, photography and photomontage — I am often reminded of my ability to “see” anything at all, for there is in her artistic enterprise an affective inward and outward movement, an aesthetic inhaling and exhaling, with overtones of the apocalypse.
 In her multi-media works, Verde traps the poignancy of evanescence, of something about to happen, or what it looks like after it has happened: the trace of an event, or the after-murmur of the heart.